Chair: Kathy McDonald, 905-939-7617

-Committee: Ruth Cooper, Bev Donaldson, Mary Duggan, Greta Graham, Jackie Houghton, Christine Munshaw, Joan Rice, Mary Tzarik, Herta Woerner
+Committee: Bev Donaldson, Judy Duffy, Mary Duggan, Kathy McDonald, Christine Munshaw, Joan Rice, Mary Tzarik, Herta Woerner, Maureen Walsh,

 - The general rules at the beginning of the Homecraft section apply to this class.